Lance Archer: Championship pursuits (2020–2024)

+The Don Callis Family (2024–present)

+On the October 8, 2024, episode of Dynamite, Archer was acquired from Jake Roberts by Don Callis to join The Don Callis Family.
+On the next episode of Dynamite, Archer formed a tag team within the Don Callis Family with Brian Cage, later known as "Murder Machines".
+In April 2025, Cage suffered an injury, putting Murder Machines on hiatus, though Archer would continue as a singles wrestler with The Don Callis Family.

 Other media

-Hoyt, as Vance Archer, made his only video game appearance in WWE SmackDown vs. Raw 2011.
+Hoyt has two video game appearances; in WWE SmackDown vs. Raw 2011 as Vance Archer and in AEW Fight Forever as Lance Archer.
+In 2017, he appeared in The Suplex Duplex Complex, a comedy special part of Adult Swim's Infomercials.

+Hoyt, along with Cage and Chavo Guerrero Jr., will appear in Steven Spielberg's upcoming science fiction film.

 Personal life

 Graduating from Hearne High, Hoyt played basketball, football, and baseball.
 He attended Texas State University, where he played college football as a quarterback.
 He has a degree in English.
-While in college he worked at a nightclub, where an acquaintance introduced him to Solo Fiatala, who trained him to be a professional wrestler.
+While in college he worked at a nightclub, where an acquaintance introduced him to Solo Faitala, who trained him to be a professional wrestler.
 Hoyt is a devout Christian.